How Old To Wear Contacts

 For those who do meet the minimum age requirement, it’s important to take the necessary precautions when wearing contacts.
 This includes proper contact lens hygiene, such as cleaning and storing lenses properly, replacing them on schedule, and never sharing them with others.
 It’s also important to remember that contacts should only be worn as directed by an eye doctor or optometrist.

-See also What To Wear For Skydiving
+See also What To Wear At Luau Party

 In conclusion, although there isn’t an exact minimum age requirement for wearing contacts, it is generally recommended that individuals should be at least 12 years old before they can start wearing them.
 Additionally, taking the necessary precautions when wearing contacts can help ensure their safety and effectiveness.